 You may be dazzled by the styling of a particular saddle, but what you can't see--the tree underneath--is one of the most important elements to selecting the saddle that's right for you.

 The term saddle tree refers to the foundation of the saddle, and informing yourself about the pros and cons of each type of saddle tree will be a great benefit.

 Ever since man decided that just riding around on a saddle blanket wasn't good enough, saddle trees have been made from wood (hence the term "tree").
 As modern as we think we are, wood trees are still serving their purpose.
 But what's covering the wooden parts after they're formed together is what makes the wooden tree so useful:

 - Rawhide: After a saddlemaker has prepared the wood tree, it's covered in wet rawhide that shrinks and coats the wood.
 The use of rawhide makes the tree extremely durable and a bit flexible, allowing it to absorb shock and withstand hard work, as well as protect the tree from sweat and weather.

 - Bullhide: Bullhide is exactly what it sounds like---the skin of a bull, which is generally thicker and denser than rawhide.
-It is believed to make a stronger tree, yet because of the density, allow the tree to mold to the horse more quickly than rawhide.
-Bullhide is the "premier" covering for rawhide covered trees.
+It is believed to make a stronger tree, yet because of the density, allows the tree to mold to the horse more quickly than rawhide.
+Bullhide is the "premier" covering for rawhide-covered trees.